 The upholstery tool does what it says on the tin and is great for furniture or car interiors.
-Both the Dyson V8 Animal and V10 Absolute also have the addition of a dusting brush for delicate surfaces and countertops, as well as a mini motorhead that is able to give specific areas of carpet a really deep and thorough clean.
+Both the Dyson V8 Animal and V10 Absolute also comes with a delicate dusting brush that can be used for those fragile surfaces, and even your counter tops.
+We also recommend using it on the kitchen floor; it's incredible.
+Aside from this, you also have the Mini Motorhea, and this is used to really reach those grimy areas of carpet for a clean that is both deep and thorough.

 What makes the Dyson V10 Absolute different from all the rest, however, is the new quick release system for attaching tools to the wand and the handheld section.
 The tools clip into place, ensuring that they do not come loose from wear, or end up jammed in place from too much force.